Land of Nephi

 “These old forts afford a certain evidence of a large and crowded population, settled in towns which were defended by these forts, cultivating agriculture and commerce, and much further advanced in civilization than those inhabiting the same regions at the time of the discovery by Europeans.”
 (H.C.
 Taylor, Historical Sketches of the Town of Portland Comprising also the Pioneer History of Chautauqua County, 1873, p.45)

-The Book of Mormon says they built roads and that’s what we find intersecting these towns:
+The Book of Mormon says they built roads, and that’s what we find intersecting these towns:

 2 And they did return to their own lands and their possessions, both on the north and on the south, both on the land northward and on the land southward.